Philip has only been a self-proclaimed trophy-hunter for around 6 months but that won't stop him from reviewing every game he's platinumed.

 I think the story is the weakest part of this game.
 Instead of there being a hateable villain that you want to see get beaten, there’s a mass production of tiny ravenous blue creature things called Protopets that were marketed by a science company as pets for children.
 However, they went rogue and started attacking their owners.
 They don’t talk or do anything really.
 If you have to be specific, I guess Mr. Fizzwidget, or the pretend Mr. Fizzwidget at least, is the villain.
 Although he’s really just a bumbling idiot who uses multisyllabic words incorrectly.
 He also turned out to be Captain Qwark in a Mission-Impossible inspired Mr. Fizzwidget suit.
 The real Fizzwidget was trapped in a supply closet.
 Qwark wanted to set the Protopets loose in the galaxy so he could be the one to save the galaxy and get his reputation back.
 If you want to get more in the weeds, there shouldn’t have been a final boss fight at all.
 The final boss was an admittedly terrifying giant Protopet that was created after Qwark screwed up Angela’s elixo-thingie majig she invented to tame the Protopets into docile pets.
 If Qwark hadn’t been such an idiot, there would be no final boss.

 Despite all these minor story complaints, the gameplay has the same level of amazing as the first game and then some.
 The addition of the arena combat mode alone makes it a better game than the first one.
-The arena is probably best aspect of any Ratchet and Clank game.
+The arena is probably the best aspect of any Ratchet and Clank game.
 You have the opportunity to fight unique bosses, do time attack challenges, and marathon challenges all for some sweet sweet bolts.
 One of these marathon challenges, the aptly named Impossible Challenge is absolutely insane.
 60 waves of enemies one after the other, including multiple boss battles and the so-called “cage matches throughout.
 I was never able to do this as a child because the PS2 version kept glitching during the challenge.
-At various points, enemies would just stop coming even though I killed all the previous wave.
+At various points, enemies would just stop coming even though I killed all of the previous wave.
 Luckily, the remaster fixed this glitch, so it is okay now.
 It is very hard, but insanely fun.
 You should only do this after your health and weapons are fully upgraded, though.
 The difficulty is worth it because you get 2 hundred thousand bolts (2 million during New Game+) for your troubles.

 Speaking of New Game+, after you finish your first playthrough of the game, you can choose to play through the game again except you get to keep all your weapons from your previous run.
 You can use this playthrough to fully upgrade your weapons and health.
 The introduction of upgrades gives you the incentive to diversify what weapons you use.
 Many of the weapons in the first game I just plain didn’t use because they didn’t deal enough damage or had a crappy firing rate.
 Other weapons were more useful to me.
 Because of this, I only used like three or four weapons.
 Since Going Commando upgrades a weapon the more you use it, it gives you a reason to use every weapon.
 This can get a little annoying because some weapons are very weak and are a pain to kill enemies with.
 However, it’s totally worth it to see the fully upgraded versions of some of these weapons in action.
 Insane weapons like the Bouncer are even more insane when fully leveled up to level 10.
 It is so fun to use weapons like these.
 I don’t think it’ll ever get old.